saurabhec1091/Data-Science-Projects/README.md

 My name is Saurabh Verma and welcome to my Project Portfolio!
 A little bit about me.
 I did my undergraduate at United college of Engineering and Research where I majored in Electronics and Communication Technology with an emphasis on applications computational sciences.
 In my undergraduate studies, I builded my interest in Embedded Systems and worked on numerous project using various microprocessors but while working on my final year major project (i.e. Magic Mirror), i got to learn about Machine Learning and from then i started learning  Data Science by .
 I am also persuing Post Graduation Diploma in Data Analytics from Imarticus Learning, New Delhi.

-Now I focus on programming for whatever problems come my way, diving deep into the data to get insights and conducting analysis on topics that interest me!
+Now I focus on learning Data Science and tried working on several projects and hackathons, diving deep into the data to get insights and conducting analysis on topics that interest me!

 ### Contact Me